Control Parameters and Virtual Parameters a Series on Scripting in OnPing

-- Use Uptime we just made as the input
+- Use Uptime – we just made this as the input

 max := latestBefore(now-months(1), 1); if not(isUnit(max)) then WITH t FROM now - months(1) TO now EVERY days(1) DO x := latestBefore(t,1); if not(isUnit(x)) then if (x > max) then max := x; end_if; end_if; END_LOOP; output := max; else output := (); end_if;

-Lots of neat things going on here, we use the defined date and time functions.
+Lots of neat things are going on here.
+We use the defined date and time functions.
+For example,

-monthsis defined to be 1 month back from whatever the current month is.
+monthsis defined as, “1 month back from whatever the current month is”.

 min := latestBefore(now-months(1), 1); if not(isUnit(min)) then WITH t FROM now - months(1) TO now EVERY days(1) DO x := latestBefore(t,1); if not(isUnit(x)) then if (x > min) then min := x; end_if; end_if; END_LOOP; output := min; else output := (); end_if;